allinmarcos/Tp-AySO-Grupo-2/README.md

 - index.html: creates a h1 with the following text: "Hola Mundo, somos el grupo 2 de la UTN"

 ## Usage
+1. Open the terminal in the folder that you have the repository files.
-Run the deployment.yml in the linux terminal.
+2. Run the deployment.yml in the linux terminal using this command.
 ```bash
 kubectl apply -f ./deployment.yml
 ```